National Assembly (France): Relations with the executive

-The Constitution of France in the Fifth Republic greatly increased the power of the executive at the expense of Parliament, compared to previous constitutions (Third and Fourth Republics), following the May 1958 crisis.
+Following the May 1958 crisis, the Constitution of France in the Fifth Republic greatly increased the power of the executive at the expense of Parliament, compared with the previous constitutions of the Third and Fourth Republics.

-The President of the Republic can decide to dissolve the National Assembly and call for new legislative elections.
+The president of the Republic can decide to dissolve the National Assembly and call for new legislative elections.
 This is meant as a way to resolve stalemates where the Assembly cannot decide on a clear political direction.
 This possibility is seldom exercised.
-The last dissolution was by President Jacques Chirac in 1997, following from the lack of popularity of Prime Minister Alain Juppé.
+In 1997, President Jacques Chirac dissolved the National Assembly due to the lack of popularity of Prime Minister Alain Juppé.
 However, the plan backfired, as the newly elected majority was opposed to Chirac.

-The National Assembly can overthrow the executive government (that is, the Prime Minister and other ministers) by a motion of no confidence (motion de censure).
-For this reason, Prime Ministers and their government are necessarily from the dominant party or coalition in the assembly.
-In the case of a President of the Republic and National Assembly from opposing parties, this leads to the situation known as cohabitation; this situation, which has occurred three times (twice under François Mitterrand, once under Jacques Chirac), is likely to be rarer now that terms of the President and Assembly are the same length (5 years since the 2000 referendum) and are elected in the same year.
+The National Assembly can dismiss the executive government (that is, the prime minister and other ministers) by a motion of no confidence (motion de censure).
+For this reason, prime ministers and their government are necessarily from the dominant party or coalition in the assembly.
+In the case of a president of the Republic and National Assembly from opposing parties, this leads to the situation known as cohabitation; this situation, which has occurred three times (twice under François Mitterrand, once under Jacques Chirac), is likely to be rarer now that terms of the president and Assembly are the same length (5 years since the 2000 referendum) and are elected in the same year.